Symplicity/antidote/docs/Deployment.md

+This article explains how to deploy in production.

 ### Deployment
 To deploy this project you will need Docker, docker-machine, docker-compose and docker-swarm.
-You can also use a service like [tutum.co](http://tutum.co) for orchestration, but that is not required.
-Antidote can be deployed locally on a single box, or with docker-swarm using docker-compose.
+You can also use a service like [tutum.co](http://tutum.co) to aid in orchestration, but that is not required.
+Antidote can be deployed locally on a single box, or scaled out across a production cluster with docker-swarm using docker-compose or a service like Tutum, with the use of standard docker-compose-format yml specficication files.

 ### Technologies Used
-We used the following open source technologies:
+We used the following open source technologies to support this project:

 - [Docker](http://www.docker.com)
 - [MariaDB](http://www.mariadb.com)